Number 2/2023 is now available.

 For Authors: Style guide

 The first page must include: title of article; author(s) name and full address (including email, for contacts by readers).
 The name of the author(s) should appear at the beginning immediately under the title, with an asterisked foot note giving the present position of the author(s).
 Footnotes should be kept brief as possible.
-The suggested lenght for articles is between 2000 and 6000 words.
+The suggested lenght for articles is between approximately 40.000 and 60.000 characters.